bell-kevin/quotesWithFlatList/README.md

-# Star Wars Quotes using FlatList
+# Quotes using FlatList

 For this project, you will display several Star Wars quotes using a FlatList with a separator between each item.
-The quotes are in this file Download this file.

 The screen displays a header "Quotes from Star Wars", then the quotes below it, displayed in a FlatList with a separator line, so the screen can be moved up or down to see the rest of the quotes.